 The following uses for vanadium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 Vanadium metal is important in a number of areas.
 Its structural strength and neutron cross section properties makes it useful in nuclear applications.
 The metal is used for producing rust-resistant springs and steels used for making tools.
 About 80% of the vanadium now produced is used as ferrovanadium or as a steel additive.
 Vanadium foil is used as a bonding agent in biding titanium to steel